vishalsingh2972/React-JS/Namaste React/E1-Inception/assignments/Answers.md

 A: `React` is a JavaScript library for building User Interfaces whereas `ReactDOM` is also JavaScript library that allows `React to interact with the DOM`.
 The react package contains `React.createElement()`, `React.Component`, `React.Children`, and other helpers related to elements and component classes.
 You can think of these as the isomorphic or universal helpers that you need to build components.
 The react-dom package contains `ReactDOM.render()`, and in react-dom/server we have server-side rendering support with `ReactDOMServer.renderToString()` and `ReactDOMServer.renderToStaticMarkup()`.

+React is used to create views while React Dom is used to render components in the web UI.

+> Why do we need both React and ReactDOM ?

+The React package holds the code for components, state, props and all the code that is react.
+Whereas ReactDOM is the glue between React and the DOM.
+ReactDOM deals with placing the components in browser DOM.
+The reason that React and ReactDOM are separate is because React supports other platforms like mobile and desktop and in that case ReactDOM is not required as there is no browser involved.

 ## Q: What is difference between `react.development.js` and `react.production.js` files via `CDN`?
 A: `Development` is the stage of an application before it's made public while `production` is the term used for the same application when it's made `public`.